Amazon Catch & Release Techniques

 2002 Exploratory Trip - Two separate exploratory sport fishing expeditions to the targeted region were mounted successively in March, 2002 and January, 2003.
 The first of these expeditions was cut short by the loss of function of one the boats used.
 The type of boat used was inappropriate for the river's natural rapids, corridors and cascades.
 The first expedition, therefore, gathered very little hard data and provided only a preliminary overview of the river's fishing potential.

-2003 Exploratory Trip - A second expedition was mounted using boats better suited to the conditions in the area and a proper selection of lures and terminal tackle.
+2003 Exploratory Trip - A second expedition was mounted using boats appropriate to the conditions in the area and with a proper selection of lures and terminal tackle.
 Three groups of six anglers per group spent one week each in the fishery, for a total expedition duration of three weeks.
 Each week averaged five days of fishing with approximately 5 hours of fishing time available to each angler each day.
 The total expedition fishing time, therefore amounted to approximately 450 man hours of fishing time.
 Table 1 shows the number of fish caught per species, per week.